dahliaOS/pangolin_desktop/.github/pull_request_template.md

 ## Checklist:

+- [ ] My code follows the guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation